top of page

 Ngāti Poneke Young Māori Club through Minister of Māori Affairs, Rt Hon Duncan Mclntyre

-This trophy was donated in 1972 by Ngāti Poneke who were at the forefront of Māori Performing Arts especially in this category.
+This taonga was donated in 1972 by Ngāti Poneke who were at the forefront of Māori Performing Arts especially in this category.
 The group had won the Wellington and Ikaroa district competitions and performed at festivals in Tauranga, Ngāruawahia and the Hui Aranga.
-Ngāti Poneke has the distinction of being the trophy’s first winner.
+Ngāti Poneke has the distinction of being the taonga’s first winner.

 POI